carlo-monti/Sx4/readme.md

 # Sx4

-# Disclaimer
+# Warning
-This project is currently undergoing refactoring.
-It is not functioning!
+This project is currently undergoing refactoring to implement 1st order ambisonics.
+It is not working.

 ## What is it